bauer-alex/MerryCrispmas/content/about.md

 and <a href="https://www.linkedin.com/in/johannes-stark-3b187b143">Johannes Stark</a>,
 two Statisticians / Data Scientists from Munich, Germany.
-If you want to reach out to us, we are always happy to get some feedback, either via e-mail or Twitter. :)
+If you want to reach out to us, we are always happy to get some feedback via e-mail. :)
 <br/>
 Enjoy your read!
 </div>